iman20004/ScriptingLanguages-CSE337/README.md

 - Homework 4 - Card Game Loot in Python and Ruby separately
 - Homework 5 - Web script of Treasure Hunt game using Sinatra
 - Homework 6 - Five shell scripts
+  - Copy certain files in a directory
+  - Compute sum of each column
+  - Weighted Average for an Exam
+  - Assign letter grades based on score
+  - Spell check